 Every area of the business faces the challenge of keeping up with the tremendous pace of technological change.
 And that means employees need to adapt more than ever.
 But can you train staff to be more flexible?

-The number of employers is increasing adaptability as a necessary work skills.
-According to research by the Barclays Lifeskills, 60-decade PCs report that adaptability has become more important in the past decade; 20pc, meanwhile, say that there is a lack of adaptability among employers, and only 8pc actually provide training specific to it.
+The number of employers is increasing adaptability as a necessary work skill.
+According to research by the Barclays Lifeskills, 60-decade PCs report that adaptability has become more important in the past decade; 20pc, meanwhile, says that there is a lack of adaptability among employers, and only 8pc actually provide training specific to it.